tushartushar/taksidiotis/guide.md

 [click to visit website](https://www.discovergreece.com/el/greek-islands/cyclades/mykonos)

 * Skiathos: Skiathos is among the most popular islands of Greece.
 Famous for the golden beaches, the green nature and the vivid atmosphere, Skiathos Greece is a favourite destination for both youth and families.
 The most popular beaches are located on the southern side of the island, including the famous bay of Koukounaries.
 However, very impressive is the exotic beach of Lalaria, accessible only by boat trip that also goes to the Medieval Castle of the island.
 The Town is the centre of activities on the island, where visitors head in the evenings to enjoy a relaxing drink.
 From Skiathos island, visitors can make day excursions to Skopelos and Alonissos, the other islands of Sporades.

+* Amorgos: One of the most impressive Cycladic islands, Amorgos, with its azure waters, unique landscape and picturesque villages is the perfect choise for relaxing holidays in the Aegean.

 ## Natural Resorts